Screen Mirroring Without Wi-Fi: 5 Methods That Work

 Miracast builds a direct Wi-Fi Direct link between your phone and TV.
 There is no router in the path, so you don’t need an internet connection or a shared network.
 Android 4.2 and later, Windows 8.1 and later, and most smart TVs sold since 2014 support it.

-According to the Wi-Fi Alliance’s Wi-Fi Direct overview, Wi-Fi Direct devices negotiate a peer-to-peer link without routing through any access point, which is why our 45-minute episode held its connection even after we unplugged the router midway through to confirm.
+According to the Wi-Fi Alliance’s Wi-Fi Direct overview, Wi-Fi Direct devices negotiate a peer-to-peer link without routing through any access point, which is why a Miracast stream holds its connection even with the router unplugged.

 #Turn on Miracast on an Android phone

 Range is reliable up to about 30 feet in an open room.
 A single drywall partition cuts that roughly in half, and brick or stucco can drop it below 10 feet.
-Latency in our testing held at 100 to 200 ms, which feels invisible for movies and obvious during fast-paced games or drawing apps.
+Latency stays low enough to feel invisible for movies but obvious during fast-paced games or drawing apps.

-Wi-Fi conflict warning: if the phone is also joined to a Wi-Fi network, Miracast sometimes routes through the router instead of using a true direct link.
-Toggle Wi-Fi off before pairing if you want to confirm the connection is offline-only.
+Wi-Fi conflict warning: if the phone is joined to a Wi-Fi network, Miracast can route through the router.
+Toggle Wi-Fi off before pairing.

 #Turn on Miracast on Windows 11